-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 2020 was a perfect storm for high turnout — a hotly polarizing president up for reelection and the wide use of mail-in voting.
 States with a history of most- or all-mail elections, like Washington state and Colorado, routinely see turnout of 80% or higher.

-Democrats have now won the popular vote in seven of the last eight elections, and yet two of them didn't become president in the last 20 years, and even this year, the margins in key states were very close.
+Democrats have now won the popular vote in seven of the last eight elections, and yet two of them didn't become president in the past 20 years, and even this year, the margins in key states were very close.

 Democrats are concentrated in cities and on the coasts, and that sorting is making presidential elections closer than their advantage with the broader population.